International-Organizations-At-City-Cancer-Challenge

 Gain access to insights generated through the city needs assessments, as well as solutions identified as having the largest impact on access to quality cancer care.

-Engage with C/Can’s local multidisciplinary and multi-sectoral networks that can help ensure a resource-appropriate, relevant, lean and agile approach to developing and implementing local cancer care solutions.
+Engaging with C/Can’s local multidisciplinary and multi-sectoral networks helps ensure a resource-appropriate, relevant, lean and agile approach to developing and implementing local cancer care solutions.

 Leverage C/Can’s global events and platforms to share learning and best practices of successful interventions, resources and partnerships that can support and inspire others.